-In addition to the risk we face from COVID-19, which is discussed in "Note 1: Business Description and Basis of Presentation", our business is subject to certain financial risks and concentrations, including concentration related to dependence on our relationships with our customers.
-For the year ended December 31, 2021, our two most significant travel partners, Expedia Group, Inc. (and its subsidiaries) and Booking Holdings, Inc. (and its subsidiaries), each of which accounted for 10% or more of our consolidated revenue and together accounted for approximately 34% of our consolidated revenue, with nearly all of this revenue concentrated in our Hotels, Media & Platform segment.
+In addition to the risks we face related to COVID-19, which is discussed in "Note 1: Business Description and Basis of Presentation", our business is subject to certain financial risks and concentrations, including concentration related to dependence on our relationships with our customers.
+For the year ended December 31, 2021, our two most significant travel partners, Expedia Group, Inc. (and its subsidiaries) and Booking Holdings, Inc. (and its subsidiaries), each accounted for 10% or more of our consolidated revenue and together accounted for approximately 34% of our consolidated revenue, with nearly all of this revenue concentrated in our Tripadvisor Core segment.